 Naturopathy always encompasses herbal medicine and nutrition.

-Steeped in traditional healing methods, principles and practices, naturopathic medicine focuses on wholistic, proactive prevention and comprehensive diagnosis and treatment.
+Steeped in traditional healing methods, principles and practices, and current research naturopathic medicine focuses on wholistic, proactive prevention and comprehensive diagnosis and treatment.

 By using protocols that minimise